Dvwg1/TermProject5137/README.txt

 plugins, and would not run the script.
 This required a fresh re-install of IDA Pro.
 During testing, if IDA python plugin errors occur, it may need to be freshly re-installed.

-Occasionally when the script runs your will get a message that says "IDA is not responding".
+Occasionally when the script runs you will get a message that says "IDA is not responding".
 If you click wait, the script will load the response from ChatGPT.

 Rarely ChatGPT will respond will "Sorry, I can't assist with that".
 If you resend the